trajectory-invariants/trajectory-invariants.github.io/content/docs/python/installation/_index.md

 cd invariants_py
 pip install -e .
 ```

-If the installation fails, make sure you have the most recent versions of pip and setuptools using `pip install --upgrade pip setuptools`.

 If the installation is successful, you should be able to run the following command in Python: